Ministerialis

-The ministeriales (singular: ministerialis) were a class of people raised up from serfdom and placed in positions of power and responsibility in the High Middle Ages in the Holy Roman Empire.
+The ministeriales (singular: ministerialis) were a legally unfree but socially elite class of knights, administrators, and officials in the High Middle Ages in the Holy Roman Empire, drawn from a mix of servile origins, free commoners, and even cadet sons of minor noble families, who served secular and ecclesiastical lords and often rose to hold hereditary land, noble titles, and political power indistinguishable from the free nobility.

 The word and its German translations, Ministeriale(n) and Dienstmann, came to describe those unfree nobles who made up a large majority of what could be described as the German knighthood during that time.
 What began as an irregular arrangement of workers with a wide variety of duties and restrictions rose in status and wealth to become the power brokers of an empire.

 The ministeriales were not legally free people, but held social rank.
 Legally, their liege lord determined whom they could or could not marry, and they were not able to transfer their lords' properties to heirs or spouses.
 They were, however, considered members of the nobility since that was a social designation, not a legal one.
 Ministeriales were trained knights, held military responsibilities and surrounded themselves with the trappings of knighthood, and so were accepted as noblemen.

 Both women and men held the ministerial status, and the laws on ministeriales made no distinction between the sexes in how they were treated.
-The term is a post-classical Latin word, meaning originally "servant" or "agent", in a broad range of senses.
+The term is a post-classical Latin word, meaning originally "servant" or "agent", in a broad range of senses, rather than the modern connotation of a high-ranking politician or administrator.